Space48/magedbm2/README.md

     magedbm2 export <project>

+Requires version >= 2.0.0.
 The `export` command allows you generate an anonymised export of your database, based on your anonymisation rules.

 ### Importing sensitive data

     magedbm2 import [--no-progress] [--download-only] <project> [<file>]

+Requires version >= 2.0.0.
 The `import` command allows you to import an anonymised export of your database.

 ### Viewing Configuration

     magedbm2 view-config

+Requires version > 2.0.2.
 The `view-config` command will show you the result of the merged configuration files for debugging.

 # Contributing